 benchmark.sh script runs a performance test against OPA and then the same test against Styra Load.

-We must supply the filename of the query list as well as the OPA and Load Bundles.
+Supply the filename of the query list and the OPA and Load Bundles.

 Usage: benchmark.sh [opa-bundle] [load-bundle] [query_list]

 Start a test using the 400 MB dataset using the following:

 The test will take some time to run.

 The results of a test run will look something like this, depending on your hardware: